gayannagc/gayannagc/README.md

-- 👋  Hi, I’m @gayannagc
+- 👋  Hi, I’m Gayan Nettasinghe
-- 👀  I’m interested in anything that blows my mind
+- 👀  My interests lie in anything related to maths, computer science or finance
 - 📫  you can reach me via gayannagc@gmail.com